The Allstate Corp. has acquired an office building in downtown Chicago months after agreeing to sell most of its campus in Northbrook, Illinois.

 “This news, another pro-Chicago decision, goes to show that our city continues to be the choice for companies looking to expand.”

 Allstate announced in late November 2021 that it had reached an agreement to sell the majority of its Northbrook campus to Dermody Properties for approximately $232 million.
-Allstate said the decision to sell the property was motivating by employees’ desire to have more choice where they work.
+Allstate said the decision to sell the property was motivated by employees’ desire to have more choice where they work.

 The sale is expected to close in 2022.